-Mortgage modifications often still fail after modification.
-Not filing a Chapter 13 early, increases monthly payments in Chapter 13 sometimes making Chapter 13 unaffordable and insuring home loss.
+Mortgage modifications often fail after modification.
+Not filing a Chapter 13 increases monthly payments in Chapter 13, sometimes making Chapter 13 unaffordable and insuring home loss.

-Here is a brief explanation of the different types of mortgage modification, workouts, short sale and foreclosure prevention programs.
-We suggest that you see an attorney to talk about the individual advantages and problems with each program.
-These programs may not delay the bank’s foreclosure attorney from selling your home.
-You must defend the foreclosure while negotiating with the lender.
+Here is a brief explanation of the different types of mortgage modifications, workouts, short sales, and foreclosure prevention programs.
+We suggest that you see an attorney, and talk about each plan’s distinct advantages and problems.
+These programs may not delay the bank’s foreclosure attorney selling your home.
+It would help if you defended the foreclosure while negotiating with the lender.

-Real Estate workouts are when you contact your lender and explain to them that you have simply suffered a temporary problem.
+Real Estate workouts are when you contact your lender and explain that you have suffered a temporary problem.
 You attempt to negotiate with them to allow you to pay the missed Real Estate payments at the end of your contract.
-Other solutions are possible, such as, lowering interest rates for a short period of time, making partial payments or catching up by making increased payments.
+Other solutions are possible, such as lowering interest rates for a short period, making partial monthly payments, or catching up by increasing monthly payments.

 The collection department may not negotiate with you if they see they will collect all their funds from a sale.
-Only a court order, bankruptcy or proper foreclosure defense will delay or stop the foreclosure process.
-It can be very expensive to a mortgage company to file a foreclosure in a Kentucky Court if you fight it.
-Workouts are a good option for both the mortgage company and the home owner to avoid the costs of foreclosure.
-However, if a real estate workout is not possible, a Chapter 7 or 13 bankruptcy is an alternative to save the home.
-If you are in a foreclosure see us.
+Only a court order, bankruptcy, or proper foreclosure defense will delay or stop the foreclosure process.
+It can be costly for a loan modification company to file a foreclosure in a Kentucky Court if you fight it.
+Workouts are a good option for the mortgage company and the homeowner to avoid foreclosure costs.
+However, if a real estate workout is not possible, a Chapter 7 or 13 bankruptcy is an alternative to save the home or the mortgage company.

 Contact Us to Get the Best Mortgage Modifications Instead of Foreclosure Failure!